Kotlin/coroutines-examples/kotlin-coroutines-informal.md

  *  A _coroutine_ — is an _instance_ of _suspendable computation_.
-It is conceptually similar to a thread, in the sense that it takes a block of code to run and has a similar life-cycle — it is _created_ and _started_, but it is not bound to a ny particular thread.
+It is conceptually similar to a thread, in the sense that it takes a block of code to run and has a similar life-cycle — it is _created_ and _started_, but it is not bound to any particular thread.
 It may _suspend_ its execution in one thread and _resume_ in another one.
     Moreover, like a future or promise, it may _complete_ with some result or exception.

  *  A _suspending function_ — a function that is marked with `suspend` modifier.
 It may _suspend_ execution of the code